Selection & Award Committee Chair FAQ

 What are appropriate uses for the books my committee members and I receive from publishers after I’m finished with them?

 Most members donate their books, either to a school or public library.
 They can be given away to neighbors, relatives, community centers, etc. Or you can keep and enjoy them.
-They may not be sold.
+They may not be sold, per YALSA's Ethical Behavior Policy for Volunteers (PDF).

 Is it ok for me or committee members to accept invitations from publishers to dinners and receptions?

-Yes, but do not discuss any confidential committee work with them or seek personal favors from them.
+Yes, in most cases.
+Please read YALSA's Ethical Behavior Policy for Volunteers (PDF) for details.
+Also, be sure that you do not discuss any confidential committee work with them or seek personal favors from them.
 Be sure to be gracious and RSVP to invitations.
 Do not say yes to things you aren’t sure you can attend.
 Follow up afterwards with a thank you note.

 What do I do if I think I or one of my committee members has a conflict of interest?